AbdelazizKhedr/alx-system_engineering-devops/README.md

- This is a new repo for shell basics task
+This is a new repo for the following tasks:

+1- Shell and Bash basics

+2- Shell Permissions